treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

  MongoDbSettingsFile=mongodb.ini
 ```

 Then edit the *config/mongodb.ini*, specifying the host name and database name.
-As with the configuration file for the SQL database, this file is divided into three sections, *dev*, *test*, and *product*.
+As for the configuration file for the SQL database, this file is divided into three sections, *dev*, *test*, and *product*.

 ```ini
  [dev]